petar-nikolic125/StartitHackaton/README.md

 Click **Start Free Store** on the home page to begin.
 At any time you can click “Exit Wizard” in the top‑right corner to clear your progress and return home.

-Run the dev server with:
+Run both servers in one command:

 ```bash
 npm run dev
 ```

-Start the AI simulation server in another terminal:
+To run only the API server use:

 ```bash
 npm run server